Full Accessibility Plan for 2026-2029 – Printable Version (PDF)

 The FBCL will:

-- assess all software solutions for compliance with the Treasury Board Secretariat Web Accessibility Standard and develop a strategy to resolve partial and non-compliance.
+• Assess all software solutions for compliance with the WCAG 2.2 and utilize the developed Digital Strategy to resolve partial and non-compliance.

 Timeline